dorienmc/documentation-legacy/client/api/auth/tokens.md

 ---
 ### GET /tokens
 Get all tokens that have been issued.
 Tokens can original from a local login attempt or via the cloud.
-On a cloud login, the cloud register token is used by the FORMIDE platform to exchange for an access token for the user that is requesting access (taking into account their permissions).
+On a cloud login, the cloud's device registertoken (each connected device has one) is used by the FORMIDE platform to exchange for an access token for the user that is requesting access (taking into account their permissions).

 Example response
 ```